 Shinjuku Loft has performances nearly every day, ranging from one-man shows to special events with multiple artists.
 The acts are primarily indie J-rock bands or soloists, but sometimes you end up seeing girl groups or even drama performances.
 Ticket prices vary by show, usually in the range of 2500 yen to 5500 yen.

-Location: 5-min walk from of Seibu-Shinjuku Station (click on the Google Map for walking directions)
+Location: 5-min walk from of Seibu-Shinjuku Station (plan your route at the link and click on the Google Map below for walking directions)

 Did we miss your favorite J-rock club?
 Send us an email and let us know!